nvlled/notes/wet-yagnis.md

 or WET and flooded with repeated, eternal pain and suffering.
 You could argue that it's easier to change code with no abstractions, I could argue the same thing, but in reverse.
-You could further argue that it's more costly to create wrong abstractions.
+You could argue that it's more costly to create wrong abstractions.
-To an extent, I agree, but again this only applies to extreme, degenerate cases, where the wrong abstraction has been deeply entrenched in the codebase.
+I agree, but again this only applies to extreme, degenerate cases, where the wrong abstraction has been deeply entrenched in the codebase.
-You can't objectively say that it was because of abstraction, without first demonstrating that the other case is any better, where duplication is done to the extreme.
+You can't objectively say that it was because of abstraction, without first demonstrating that the other extreme case is any better, where there are little to no abstractions are used, and duplications are everywhere.

-When someone says duplication is cheaper than wrong abstraction, it most likely that mild to moderation duplication is being compared to a complex abstraction.
+When someone says duplication is cheaper than wrong abstraction, it is most definitely because that mild to moderation duplication is being compared to a complex abstraction.
 It's not fair to compare cases of different severity.
-If I want argue for the other end, I would compare a simple abstraction to a pathological case where a code block is repeated a thousand times in different places each with minor variations, and then I would claim that abstractions is cheaper than excessively duplicated code.
+If I want argue for the other end, I would compare a simple abstraction to a pathological case where a code block is repeated a thousand times in different places each with minor variations, to which then I claim that abstraction is far cheaper than excessively duplicated code.

+But case in point, abstractions do have runtime costs.
+Even functions add overhead.
+But unless you are working on a really restricted environment, it doesn't matter for most of the time.
+Plus, compilers are good at optimizing abstractions for free.
+Gargantuan abstractions that evolve into libraries or frameworks may add significant cost, but it's disingenous to use that as a point of contention when topic is about choosing duplication over abstraction.
+Meaning, it's besides the point and not relevant.

+Despite my leanings towards better abstractions, I do see where the anti-abstraction sentiment is coming from.
+There was an era where pure OOP and design patterns dominated the software industry.
-On one hand, I think having strong opinions about something is good, as it pushes ideas beyond the border, where new ideas are discovered.
-On the other hand, if there is lack of competition or contention, the ideas that gets pushed too far becomes dogmatic, past the point of no return.
+On one hand, I think having strong convictions/opinions about something is good, as it pushes ideas beyond the border, where new ideas are improved or discovered.
+On the other hand, if there is lack of competition or contention, the unchallenged ideas gets pushed too far into dogmatic, authoritarian territory.
-I think the anti-abstraction
-camp is getting dominant, and not enough people are helping to balance the cause.

-Okay, I'm going to stop here, because I think this is getting weirder by the second.

----
+I think the anti-abstraction crowd is doing well to move the industry from the era of bloated abstractions, but let us not push too far ahead, lest we fall past over the edge.

+To summarize my points:

+- abstractions are not just for de-duplicating code
+- use acronyms as a mnemonic, not as a substitute for thoughtful reasoning and judgment
+- use abstractions if they could help reduce the complexity
+- the aliens are coming for us
+- TANSTAAFL

 [1] For anyone unfamiliar with these terms, DRY stands for Don't Repeat Yourself, WET for Write Everything Twice.